vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 When a controlled node is asked for the next step in a path, it provides another controlled node as the next step, effectively navigating the querying node around or away from certain areas of the DHT.
+While several mitigation techniques have been researched, there is no definitive protection against eclipse attacks available as of yet.
+One mitigation technique is increasing $\alpha$, the number of parallel queries, and following each concurrent path independently for the lookup.

 The eclipse attack becomes very powerful in combination with a successful Sybil attack;
 especially when the attacker can freely choose the position of the Sybil nodes.